 What should players pack for Cooperstown All Star Village?

-Players should pack their full baseball gear, uniforms, multiple pairs of baseball socks, athletic clothing for downtime, toiletries, bedding or a sleeping bag, towels, and a few organization items like packing cubes or labeled bags.
-Because players live on site during the week, it helps to pack so they can manage their own belongings independently.
+Players should pack their baseball gear, baseball pants and belt, athletic clothing for downtime, toiletries, bedding or a sleeping bag, towels, and a few organization items like packing cubes or labeled bags.
+At Cooperstown All Star Village, players receive their tournament hat, jerseys, and socks there.

 Do players need bedding at Cooperstown?